raphaabreu/nestjs-auto-sns-producer/README.md

-# AutoSNSProducerService
+# AutoSNSProducer

-AutoSNSProducerService is a NestJS module that automatically batches and publishes messages to an AWS SNS topic.
+AutoSNSProducer is a NestJS utility that automatically batches and publishes messages to an AWS SNS topic.
 It is designed to be flexible and easy to use, with options for custom serialization and message preparation.

 ## Features